HW3 - CTF Competition | Computer Security (Fall 2024)

 • Your username on PicoCTF

-• The number of points earned at the due date
+• The number of challenges completed in easy, medium and hard at the due date (note that we can check this)

-• Choose TWO challenges that you found interesting, include the name of the challnege and a short (1-2 paragraph) description of how you solved it.
+• Choose TWO challenges that you found interesting (these should be on the harder end of easy or a medium challenge), include the name of the challenge and a short (1-2 paragraph) description for each challenge on how you solved it and why it was intersesting.

 Note that your instructor will follow up and ask you to describe a random challenge that you completed.
 If you cannot describe how you did it, this may result in additional deductions.